The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Pruning as an Optimization Problem: the Combinatorial Brain Surgeon

 The decision variables of this formulation are, for each weight $i$, the updated value $\evw_i$ of that weight and a binary variable $y_i$ denoting whether the weight is pruned or not.

 In order to obtain a tractable approach to CBS, we consider two special cases of this formulation in what follows.

-\paragraph{CBS Selection} We first consider the CBS Selection~(CBS-S) formulation, in which we aim to minimize the approximate loss from selecting the weights to be pruned without updating the remaining weights.
-In terms of the general formulation above, that means that $\evw_i = \bar{\evw}_i$ if $y_i = 0$ and $\evw_i = 0$ if $y_i=1$.
-With each weight restricted to a binary domain, i.e., $\evw_i \in \{0, \bar{\evw}_i\}$, the terms of the objective function are nonzero only in the case of pairs of weights which are both removed.
-Hence, we can abstract the decision variables associated with weights and avoid implementing the indicator constraint in~\cref{eq:indicator}, which otherwise could have lead to numerical difficulties.
+\paragraph{CBS Selection} First we consider the CBS Selection~(CBS-S) formulation, in which we aim to minimize the approximate loss from pruning a selection of weights without updating the unpruned weights.
+For the formulation above, that means $\evw_i = \bar{\evw}_i$ if $y_i = 0$ and $\evw_i = 0$ if $y_i=1$.
+With each weight having a binary domain, $\evw_i \in \{0, \bar{\evw}_i\}$, only pairs of weights which are both removed affect the objective function.
+Hence, we can abstract the decision variables associated with weights and avoid implementing the indicator constraint in~\cref{eq:indicator}, which could potentially lead to numerical difficulties.
 That yields the following Integer Quadratic Programming~(IQP) formulation:

 The formulation above is at the core of how we identify a combination of pruned weights affecting the local approximation of the loss function by the least amount.
 Namely, the impact of pruning both weights $i$ and $j$ is captured by $\frac{1}{2} \left( \evw_i \mH_{i,j} \evw_j + \evw_j \mH_{j,i} \evw_i \right)$\footnote[2]{For generality, we do not assume $\mH$ to be symmetric.}.
 In other words, the impact of pruning a weight depends on the other pruned weights.
 If weight updates are not considered, CBS-S is all you need.